MorielMauni/Ansible-Demo/README.md

 ---
 ### Updates

+**20/11/25 Update**

+Got approve from Cyber in the compony to procees with the project on the system.

 **6-5/11/25 Update**

 I was having some problem installing WSL on diffrent VMs so I took the project and moved it to a Debian 13 VM, took me around 10 minutes to see a ping with DNS resolving.
 That means I can recreate the environment with few minuts.